NeXt-Warning-System/project/updates/week14.md

 * Drafted content for 'Find a location' designs ready for testing
 * Design sessions and feedback around Find a location
 * Research around target areas and warning areas
+* 2 prototypes for the message sending component deployed to defra AWS sandpit
+* Beginning work on reworking the contact model into a more subscription based approach
+* AWS immersion day meetings scheduled for end of the month
+* Begin discussion around a spike into the area subsystem with Paul Shaw
+* Begin to pull together a technical presentation of the to-be solution model

 ## What we’re planning for next week